Allopathic & Osteopathic Medicine (MD/DO)

 • The MCAT should be scheduled only after all prerequisite courses are successfully completed and the applicant has had 4-6 months to study.
 If the resulting date would be later than August for Pre-Podiatry, then deferral to the next year is highly recommended.
 Applicants cannot sit for the exam any later than August for Pre-Podiatry and receive a committee letter that cycle.

-The Committee Letter is a composite letter that includes full content of all required evaluator letters plus an evaluation from the PreMed and PreHealth Advising Program.
-The PreMed and PreHealth evaluation is a competency-based summary of a student’s clinical, community engagement, and research experiences as well as academic performance, professionalism, and additional interpersonal competencies.
+A Letter Packet is a composite letter that includes full content of all required evaluator letters (requested via your Medical Applicant Portal) plus an institutional cover sheet from the PreMed and PreHealth Advising Program.

 Requirements and Deadlines**